rlziii/FIXME/README.md

 The application itself is already built (using programmatic UIKit).
 Programmatic UIKit was chosen over Interface Builder (i.e. XIBs or Storyboards) because the UI is not of focus or intended to be changed in any way for this assessment.

-Of importance the application consists of three screens: `MainViewController`, `RandomStringsTableViewController`, and `NumbersCollectionViewController`.
-`MainViewController` isn't intended to be changed; its purpose it purely to act as the navigation to the other screens.
-Therefore there are two screens that act as the different assessments for this application: `RandomStringsTableViewController` and `NumbersCollectionViewController`.
+There are four "challenges" in this project:
+* Random Strings
+* Numbers
+* Counter
+* Random Emoji

 ## General Walkthrough

 Before starting the assessment, the proctor should first give an overview of the application.
-It's important to point out that any files in the `App Files` group are not important, mention that this project uses programmatic UIKit (stressing that UI changes will not be necessary), and that files in the `Main` group are only used for navigating to the other parts of the app (and therefore should also not be changed).
+It's important to point out that any files in the `App Files` group are not important, mention that this project uses programmatic UIKit (stressing that UI changes will not be necessary), and points out that the focus throughout the assessment will be on the files located in the `User Interface` group.
+The files in the `Main` group are only used for navigating to the other parts of the app (and therefore will not need to be modified).
 It will likely be helpful for the candidate to quickly see the app running in the Simulator before diving into an explanation of the first part (Random Strings).

 ## Random Strings

 This is intended to be the first "test" of sorts for this project.
 This should test basic problem solving and algorithmic mindset abilities.
-Two files are located in the `Random Strings (Table View)` group: `RandomStringsGenerator.swift` and `RandomStringsTableViewController.swift`.
+Three files are located in the `Random Strings` group: `RandomStringsGenerator.swift`, `RandomStringsTableViewCell.swift`, and `RandomStringsTableViewController.swift`.
-Before the candidate has a chance to look at `RandomStringsTableViewController`, have them look at `RandomStringsGenerator`...
+Before the candidate has a chance to look at `RandomStringsTableViewCell` or `RandomStringsTableViewController`, have them look at `RandomStringsGenerator`...

 ### RandomStringsGenerator